tchang1997/tchang1997.github.io/_pages/about.md

 My work often takes inspiration from healthcare and policy.
 To that end, I've worked with interdisciplinary teams featuring clinicians, economists, bioethicists, data scientists, and more.
 Technically, my work has touched areas including ML fairness, strategic classification, causal inference, and LLM evaluation.

-I was previously an CS MS student @ Stanford (2021) and earned a BA in American Studies along the way (2020).
+I was previously an CS M.S. student @ Stanford (2021) and earned a B.A. in American Studies along the way (2020).
 Earlier I worked in video machine learning robustness with [HazyResearch](https://hazyresearch.stanford.edu/) and open-domain conversational AI for the Alexa Grand Prize Socialbot Challenge with the [Stanford NLP Group](https://stanfordnlp.github.io/chirpycardinal/).
 I was also a contributor to Google [BIG-bench](https://github.com/google/BIG-bench).

 **Contact.** If you're another researcher in the machine learning, causal inference, or healthcare space--please reach out if you want to chat about research!